Passion, Positivity & Purpose with Deliciously Ella – Your Dream Life Podcast Episode 3

 Kristina: 51:31 I really hope this episode has left you feeling super inspired and excited to find your passions and start building your own dream life.
 If you haven’t got a copy yet, I encourage you to get a hold of my book and the dream life journal that I have created to go with it, which is a great starting point if you want guidance on your journey of uncovering and chasing your dreams.
 Another great place to start is to check out my 101 dreams audio guide at kikki-k.com/dreamlife.
 This is a really powerful and free step by step exercise to help you on your dreaming journey.
 I’ve led thousands of people around the world through this exercise, and I think you’ll find it incredibly inspiring.
 If you love this episode and found it useful, please help us spread this inspiring message to even more people by posting about it on social media with the hash tag, #101milliondreamers.

 Kristina: 52:27 You can also leave us a review to help us inspire even more people I would love your support with my big crazy dream to inspire 101 million people to write down three dreams on paper and go and chase them.
 Until next time, thanks for listening.
 Dream big.

-Please note: this is a full transcript of Kristina Karlsson’s conversation with Dr Libby Weaver.
+Please note: this is a full transcript of Kristina Karlsson’s conversation with Ella Mills.
 Listen and subscribe to the inspiring audio podcast here>